 When you hire a duct-cleaning service, make sure the company holds a certification from the National Air Duct Cleaners Association.
 Reputable contractors use large trucks with a mounted vacuum system that blasts compressed air at 180 pounds per square inch and sucks at a rate of 15,000 cubic feet per minute.

 To complete the job, technicians prepare your home, connect a vacuum hose to your home’s air handler and the air compressor hose the ductwork.
 The air blasts the debris off the insides of the ducts and the vacuum sucks it into the truck.
-The process generally takes less than day to complete.
+The process generally takes less than a day to complete.
 For more duct cleaning resources, click here.

 Duct Cleaning, Portland Residents May Need it When…